Single-User Onboarding

 Things to consider:

-• When making a decision to enforce the use of passcode, keep the nature of the data that the app holds in mind.
+- When deciding to enforce passcode use, keep the nature of the data that the app holds in mind.

 Behavior and Interaction